Loyal Golden Retriever Stays For 20 Hours In The Snow With Owner Who Broke His Neck In Slip And Fall

-Kelsey, the golden retriever, is credited with helping save the life of an Emmet County, Michigan, man who slipped in the snow and broke his neck when no one else was around.
+Kelsey, a golden retriever, is credited with helping save the life of an Emmet County, Michigan, man who slipped in the snow and broke his neck when no one else was around.

-The man, identified in multiple media accounts only as Bob, 64, lives in on a farm in a remote area in the northern part of the state, with no close neighbors.
+The man, identified in multiple media accounts only as Bob, 64, lives on a farm in a remote area in the northern part of the state, with no close neighbors.
 The nearest one was a quarter-mile distant.

 At the time, which happened to be New Year’s Eve, he was not dressed for cold weather, reportedly only wearing only long johns, a long-sleeve shirt, and a pair of slippers.
 His wife was away visiting Bob’s in-laws at the time.